bleonheart/Lilia/documentation/docs/libraries/lia.attributes.md

 **Purpose**

-Sets up attributes for a specific character by calling the OnSetup function for each attribute.
+Sets up attributes for a client's character, calling OnSetup hooks for each attribute.

 **Parameters**

-* `client` (*Player*): The player whose character's attributes should be set up.
+* `client` (*Player*): The client to set up attributes for.

 **Returns**

-* `nil`
+*None*

 **Realm**